 You will agree that dogs eating at the dinner table or "hunting" for scraps are cute.
 However, this is precisely something that you shouldn't allow.
 Keep your dog from eating human food at the table!
 Make sure your pup only eats dog food from their bowl.
 If you really want to share a snack or two, make sure to put it in your dog's bowl.

 Do not give food to a begging dog

 Dogs begging for food is typical when we eat or cook.
 They are perfect manipulators.
 Dogs can come up to the table or counter with their sad, wet eyes, and we want to give them everything they want.
 We've all been there.
 We understand.
 But, realize that might only make them come back more often.
 Don't feel sorry for your begging dog!
 Remember that it's well-fed and in no danger of starving.

 Keep your dog active

 One of the best ways to stop dog counter surfing is providing loads of physical and mental stimulation throughout the day.
-Nice long walks on the leash, fun games and training are all great for this purpose.
+Nice long walks on the leash, games, and training are all great for this purpose.
 Sometimes, your dog keeps stealing food just because of boredom.
 Don't forget that keeping your dog active will help tackle unwanted behaviors, such as stealing food or counter-surfing.

 Get a pet treat camera

 OK, but how to keep the dog off the table when not home?
-A pet camera that gives treats is a great way to monitor your dog’s behavior and reward it for being a good boy or girl.
-They usually come with 2-way audio and alerts, so if you catch your dog counter surfing or just being naughty, you will know right away and can tell it to stop.
+A pet camera that tosses treats is a great way to monitor your dog's behavior and reward them for being a good boy or girl.
+Interactive pet cameras usually come with 2-way audio and sound and motion alerts, so if you catch your dog counter surfing or just being naughty, you will know right away and can tell them to stop.
 Then fling a treat as a reward.
-Your pooch will be excited!
+Your dog will be excited!